mezz-o/kotorbnb/content/sections/1-Services.en.md

 ---
 anchor: "Services"
 header: "Services"
-subheader: "We take care of your rental.
-Our services are fully automated."
+subheader: "We take care of all your rental aspects."
 services: [
   {
     iconName: "ShoppingCartIcon",